A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Results

-The correlative exploration of ability dimensions and subordinate questions critically informs future work on the multidimensional assessment of Visual Data Literacy.
-Our findings support the creation of self-assessment questions for different ability dimensions, as questions within Dim1-Dim4 show steady inner cohesion (see \autoref{fig:correlation-within-batteries}) and simultaneously, these dimensions cover distinctive ability areas (see \autoref{fig:correlation-batteries-across-examples}).
-The correlative exploration highlights some variables, such as self-assessed numeracy, as significant indicators for Visual Data Literacy.
+An exploratory look at correlations between MdamV variables supports the distinction of assessment dimensions that we proposed in Sec.~\ref{sec:Question Batteries}.
+For example, MdamV questions within Dimension 1-4 show steady inner cohesion and simultaneously, these dimensions differ from one another, suggesting they query distinctive ability areas (see Sec.~\ref{subsec:corr}).
+The correlative exploration highlights some variables, such as self-assessed numeracy, as significant indicators for visualization understanding in terms of correct data reading (see Sec.~\ref{subsec:significance}).

-All statistical analysis was conducted in Python with the statistical tests provided within the \textit{scipy.stats} module.
-The correlations (in \autoref{subsec:corr}) were calculated according to Pearson’s correlation coefficient using the median whenever results had to be aggregated over dimensions or visualizations.
-For the binary results (in \autoref{subsec:significance}), both a t-test for the arithmetic mean and a moods median test were conducted and gave similar results.
-Both tests gave the same result with regard to rejecting the null-hypotheses.
+Statistical analyses were conducted using Python (scipy.stats) and R (MASS, psych).
+Alongside non-parametric tests, we also used parametric methods, following arguments that they are appropriate for Likert-scale data even with small sample sizes, unequal variances, or non-normal distributions~\cite{NormanGeoff2010}.
+The correlations (in Sec.~\ref{subsec:corr}) were calculated according to Pearson’s correlation coefficient using the median whenever results had to be aggregated over dimensions or visualizations.
+To cross-check and thus confirm our statistical results, we calculated Spearman's rank correlation coefficient for the questions within each dimension and found that the results were almost identical, with deviations between the two correlation coefficients below $0.05$.
+For binary results (in Sec.~\ref{subsec:significance}), a t-test for the arithmetic mean and Mood's median test were conducted and gave similar results.
+Both tests gave the same result with regard to rejecting the null hypotheses.
+Additionally, we looked at ordinal regression, with the outcomes supporting the hypotheses.